 Flight delays due to extreme weather:

 Extreme weather which is difficult to predict (e.g. typhoons, volcanic eruptions, hurricanes) is considered an extraordinary circumstance and the airlines cannot be held responsible.
-However, be aware that airlines sometimes use this weather as a way to avoid paying compensation.
+However, be aware that airlines sometimes use various weather conditions as a way to avoid paying compensation.

 Strikes unrelated to the airline:

-A strike of pilots or ground personnel is considered an extraordinary circumstance.
+A strike of air traffic controllers or ground personnel is considered an extraordinary circumstance.
 If a flight is delayed as a result of this, the airline is not held responsible.